alvis/presetter/packages/presetter/README.md

 ### Does this work with monorepos?

 Yes!
 Presetter supports monorepo setups and can bootstrap multiple projects with glob patterns.
 Use [presetter-preset-monorepo](https://github.com/alvis/presetter/blob/master/packages/preset-monorepo) for monorepo-specific configurations.

+### Why do some dynamically imported libraries fail to resolve?

+While Presetter makes preset tools available via PATH, libraries loaded through dynamic `import()` (like `@vitest/coverage-v8`) resolve from your project root, not the preset.
+Install such libraries directly at your project root or add them to pnpm's `public-hoist-pattern` in `pnpm-workspace.yaml`.

 ---